 His observations are even more true today, since we are well versed in literal and competitive systems which makes us 'defend and attack' rather than seek common ground and compassion.
 But attitudes towards groups and the position or ’rank‘ of individual rights and responsibilities versus groups or society is rapidly changing.

-and interest in dialogue and in the sharing of other ideas is
+interest in dialogue and in the sharing of other ideas is needed.
+He

-more effort into staying apart and intentionally avoiding constructive
+to clash, putting more effort into staying apart and intentionally avoiding

-exchange.
-His experience was that scientists in particular, brought up
+constructive exchange.
+His experience was that scientists in particular, brought

 questioning their cherished hard won assumptions, in order to mature their overall perceptions, and transcend any conceptual barriers.

 We consider that readers here are familiar with Bohms work "On Dialogue" or other material listed later, or, are open to following this cursory overview "ON DIALOG and CONVERSATION" and then review his writings later for concepts and context.
 In this paper our focus is on Overview and the Next Step - how to find ways to overcome certain dilemmas encountered when coming together in Dialogue Groups.

 As mentioned, we will make references to Dialogue Schools or Studies, as in the context of the "The SCHOOL OF IGNORANCE" dialogue group.
 Using Bohm's framing concepts we want to explore how certain procedures and principles might help us achieve the state required to opening oneself to a group and allow other ideas to be viewed without fences, without filters and without screens.

 First, we propose that you look at a list of arguments, as collected by Anthony Judge, why a person should attend or avoid meeting other persons in a dialogue format: http://www.uia.org/uiadocs/ignorant.htm The International School of Ignorance? -- an ongoing experiment in dialogue meeting design - Why attend? - Why avoid attending?
 [Further material by Anthony Judge can be found footnote.]